MailTape/MailTape-v1/_posts/2014-12-07-Fragments.md

 # Ethearal vibes

 Fragments' music is all about freedom.
 It's impossible to put them inside a tiny little box that defines a musical genre.
 Without any words, they express their own poetry.
-Close your eyes and imagine a land echoing with the rhythms of their music..
+Close your eyes and imagine a land echoing with the rhythms of their music.

 Their morning selection is a perfect mirror to how eclectic their inspirations are.
 It contains everything you need to kindle your imagination, from the soaring chorus to the kind piano melody, just let your mind wander.